aplteam/Tatin/docs/TatinUserSettings.md

 ### Make the switch permanent

-In order to make this user settings file the default file, meaning that this file will instantiated the next time Dyalog APL is fired up, we need to make sure that a file `.tatin` in the default folder (that's the one returned by `⎕SE.Tatin.GetUserHomeFolder''`) contains a path pointing to that folder.
+In order to make this user settings file the default file, meaning that this file will be instantiated the next time Dyalog APL is fired up, we need to make sure that a file `.tatin` in the default folder (that's the one returned by `⎕SE.Tatin.GetUserHomeFolder''`) contains a path pointing to that folder.

 You can do this yourself, but you can also ask the instance for doing the job for you: